Nonpoint Source Grants

 Section 319(h) Nonpoint Source Pollution Control Financial Assistance Program

 Applicants must apply for a grant through the Grant Accountability and Transparency Act (GATA) Grantee Portal, https://grants.illinois.gov/portal/.
-The FY24 Notices of Funding Opportunity will be posted March 13, 2024.
+The FY 2025 Section 319 Notice of Funding Opportunities were released on May 30, 2025 with applications due by July 23, 2025 at 1:00 PM.

 Illinois EPA receives these funds through Section 319(h) of the Clean Water Act and administers the program within Illinois.
 The maximum funding award is 60 percent of the total project cost.
 The program period is two years unless otherwise approved.
 This is a reimbursement program.